autodesk-tandem/tandem-sample-emb-viewer/readme.md

 *NOTE: The Javascript SDK that supports the Embedded Viewer is not yet official.
 It is an ALPHA version for early preview.
 This app is not a complete description of the API and is evolving over time as the API evolves.
 Any use of this API should be for prototype purposes only.*

-If you just want to run the application without modifying source code, please visit: autodesk-tandem.github.io/tandem-sample-emb-viewer/

 ![Tandem TestBed App 001](./docs/Readme_img_001.png)

+## Live Demo

+If you just want to run the application without modifying source code, please visit: https://autodesk-tandem.github.io/tandem-sample-emb-viewer/

+Login with your Autodesk ID and then choose one of the Facilities you have access to.
+If you have not setup any Facilities yet, please use the Tandem application to do so: https://tandem.autodesk.com

-## Pre-requisites
+## Running Locally

+If you would like to use the source to debug or extend with your own test stub functions, follow these steps:

 1. Install npm: https://www.npmjs.com
 2. Make sure you have an account and access to at least one facility at https://tandem.autodesk.com (PRODUCTION environment) or https://tandem-stg.autodesk.com (STAGING environment).